SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_02.md

 #### Get a specific customer

-To get a specific customer, we need to know the `id` of the customer.
+#### To get a specific customer, we need to know the `id` of the customer.
 We can get the `id` from the URL. using the `@PathVariable` annotation.
+`@PathVariable`annotation extracts values from the URL path and passes them as method parameters.
+It is useful for fetching data based on dynamic values like user IDs.

 Since we are storing the data in an array, we need to find the index of the customer in the array.